gvvaughan/specl/README.md

 a one line summary follows:

     ......
-    All expectations met, in 0.00233 seconds.
+    All expectations met in 0.00233 seconds.

 ### 5.2.
 Report Formatter